Azure/arm-deploy/README.md

 * `failOnStdErr`: Specify whether to fail the action if some data is written to stderr stream of az cli.
 Valid values are: true, false.
 Default value set to true.
 * `additionalArguments`: Specify any additional arguments for the deployment.
 These arguments will be ignored while `validating` the template.

+  A good way to use additionalArguments would be to send optional parameters like `--what-if` or `--what-if-exclude-change-types`.
+[Read more about this here](https://docs.microsoft.com/en-us/cli/azure/deployment?view=azure-cli-latest#az-deployment-create-optional-parameters)
 ## Outputs
 Every template output will either be exported as output if output is a json object else will be consoled out where output is not a json object.